 3. Lean project management approaches.

-There are many variations and hybrids of these various project management styles.
-Of the last two approaches, “agile” is used almost universally for software, while “waterfall” and “lean” are used for hardware development.
-There are real differences in the project management of a software-only project and a hardware project, mostly to do with the long turn times of hardware prototyping and the deep task relations of hardware.
+used for hardware development.
+There are real differences in the project management of a software-only project and a hardware project, mostly to do with the long turn times of hardware

 Molten-Labs has chosen a variation of the “agile” project management strategy for our project management strategy.